kevinwatson/rails-database-patterns-book/110-chapter-10.md

 posts = Post.arel_table
 ```

-The (nearly) full list of public Arel methods with examples are included in the table below.
+A list of public Arel methods with examples are included in the table below.
+Not all examples are complete queries, but are building blocks that can be used to generate complete queries.

 | Description | Arel method | Arel example | SQL | Links|
 |---|---|---|---|---|